July 2005 Archives

 There are two things that are curious about the news of this study.
 One is the conclusion of the authors.
 The second is how the research was portrayed in the media.
 It's hard to know where one ends and the other begins.
 There's potentially a point where researchers lose control of their words to the machinations of media.
 The authors admit the confusion about the results on the part of the media.
 However since the original press release is from the authors own university it's difficult to believe that the confusion between the undone biomechanics research and the kinetics data that was the subject of their published study couldn't have easily been corrected at the source.

-Instead the misconceptions were seemingly *allowed* to propagate throughout the media, which risks misleading and misinforming people.
-Since the researchers are telling people to 'walk more slowly', which flies in the face of a bulk of public health research, it is important to know just how slow obese people are being advised to walk.
-Notably, the authors note that researchers have found disparate "preferred walking speeds" for men and women of various weights.
+Notably, the authors advise that researchers have found disparate "preferred walking speeds" for men and women of various weights.
 The range varies from study to study, 1.18 m/s, 1.19 m/s, 1.09 m/s, or 0.75 m/s.
 So the "preferred walking speeds" are widely variable, but the media never modulates their conclusions to accommodate the potential variation.
 It's possible then, that obese people are already walking slowly.
 However since the authors conclude that only "obese" people, should "walk slowly" they isolate this population for their recommendation, which could encourage already slow walkers to slow down more and could impede the healthful benefits of walking.
 Should the public health community be concerned about recommendations that are so wide reaching yet whose benefits may be inconclusive?

 Further clouding the result, the researchers tested the walkers for only 5 minutes.
 They then extrapolated this result to a 45 minutes walk, which was in turn extended to an hour or hour and a half in the media reports.
 It is quite possible that over longer periods of time the energetics of walking would change.
 Five minutes of walking is vastly different (especially for an obese person) than 1.5 hours.
 Shouldn't more work be done at different time periods before publicizing health recommendations?

-Researchers Jan Salick and Wayne Law published a study forthcoming in Proceedings of the National Archives of Science (PNAS) that reports that the selective harvesting of the Saussurea laniceps has caused a reduction in the size of the flowers in harvested regions compared to flowers in unharvested regions.
+Researchers Jan Salick and Wayne Law published a study forthcoming in Proceedings of the National Academies of Science (PNAS) that reporting that the selective harvesting of the Saussurea laniceps by humans has caused a reduction in the size of the flowers in harvested regions compared to flowers in unharvested regions.
 They also found that specimens in flower collections over the past century are much larger than what is currently being sold in shops.
 On the other hand, the species Saussurea medusa, with a purple flower that is apparently less desired, has not decreased in size.
 The background and purpose for the study are described here.

 Researchers have known for years that the habits of harvesters could impact the evolution of species.
 The phenomena was previously been seen in fish populations that are heavily fished, activity that causes genetic adaptations in response to harvest.
 The greatest adaptation is a decrease in the average size and very slow recovery of population numbers, though sometimes the headline news belies this reality.